boshtannik/embedded-nano-mesh/README.md

 It works in the next way:
 Once intermediate node receives the packet with `ignore_duplication` flag set to `true`,
-- it remembers the `sender_device_identifier` of the packet and `id` of the packet for the `RECEIVER_FILTER_DUPLICATE_IGNORE_PERIOD`. - This period is configurable. if the same packet with same `sender_device_identifier` and with same `id` is sent again - it will be ignored by the node.
-It leads protocol to spread one exact packet trough the network only once.
+- it remembers the `sender_device_identifier` of the packet and `id` of the packet for the `RECEIVER_FILTER_DUPLICATE_IGNORE_PERIOD`. - This period is configurable. if the packet with same `sender_device_identifier` and with same `id` is sent again - it will be ignored by the node for specified period of time which was described above.
+`ignore_duplication` leads protocol to spread one exact packet trough the network only once.

-Special purpose packets as Ping-Pong or Transaction packets are always with `filter_out_duplication` flag set to `true` by default.
+Special purpose packets as Ping-Pong or Transaction packets are always with `filter_out_duplication` flag set to `true` by default, because they require more than one packet be sent to handle whole process of `ping-pong` or `transaction`.

 ## Status:
-The version is: 1.1.0:
+The version is: 2.0.0:
   Every planned functionality is working.
 It is:
   - Send data.
   - Receive data.